-The testing evaluates how roofing systems impact summer residential cooling energy use and peak demand.
-In the summer of 2003, the roofing systems tested are listed in Table 45.
+The roofing systems tested in the summer of 2003 are listed in Table 54.
 Cell numbering is from left to right beginning with the second cell in from the left.

-Table 45 5 Roofing systems tested at the FSEC Flexible Roofing Facility, Summer of 2003 Cell# Description 1 Galvalume® unfinished 5-vee metal with vented attic (2 nd year of exposure) 2 Sealed attic with proprietary configuration 3 High reflectance brown metal shingle with vented attic 4 Galvanized unfinished 5-vee metal with vented attic (2 nd year of exposure) 5 Black shingles with standard attic ventilation (Control Test Cell) 6 standing seam metal with vented attic (2 nd year of exposure after cleaning)
+Cell # Description 1 Galvalume [®] unfinished 5-vee metal with vented attic (2 nd year of exposure) 2 Sealed attic with proprietary configuration 3 High reflectance brown metal shingle with vented attic 4 Galvanized unfinished 5-vee metal with vented attic (2 nd year of exposure) 5 Black shingles with standard attic ventilation (Control Test Cell) 6 Standing seam metal with vented attic (2 nd year of exposure after cleaning) See note To able 52